spark-app-studio/TripPenguin/security/README.md

 # Security Documentation

-This folder contains all security-related documentation for the TripPirate application.
+This folder contains all security-related documentation for the TripPenguin application.

 ## 📚 Documents